rcos/rcos-handbook/docs/mentoring/training.md

 Mentors have impact throughout the entire semester.

 The first two weeks agenda can be found [here](leadership/agenda).
 This time is always hectic for the Coordinators and Faculty Advisors as we introduce RCOS, run project pitches, project pairing, and form Small Groups.
-As a mentor, you are expected to help out with Project Pairing. <!-- TODO: expand -->
+As a mentor, you are expected to help out with Project Pairing and proposal approval.
+This involves pointing students to the right locations and looking over project proposals to make sure they meet the basic [requirements](grading/documentation?id=proposal).

 During the middle of the semester, you will be managing your Small Group both during and outside of RCOS meetings.
 You will be grading weekly status updates, taking meeting attendance, and providing support and/or direction to your mentees when it is needed.